Indexing

 Data Encoding

-To ensure compatibility across blockchains, many of the data types used are encoded as variable-length bytes.
+To ensure compatibility across blockchains, many data types are encoded as variable-length bytes.
 This flexible approach requires an informal interface so that consuming applications can interpret these bytes consistently:

 Integers: When encoding integers, particularly those representing balances, always use unsigned big-endian format.
-Balances are referenced at multiple points within the system and need to be consistently decoded along their entire journey.
+Multiple points within the system reference balances, so they must be consistently decoded along their entire journey.

 Strings: Use UTF-8 encoding for any string data stored as bytes.

-Attributes: Attribute encoding is variable and depends on the specific use case.
-However, whenever possible, follow the encoding standards mentioned above for integers and string
+Attributes: Attribute encoding is variable and depends on specific use cases.
+But whenever possible, follow the encoding standards above for integers and strings.

 Reserved Attributes

-Some attribute names are reserved for specific functions in our simulation process.
+We reserve some attribute names for specific functions in our simulation process.
 Use these names only for their intended purposes.
 See list of reserved attributes.

 Changes of interest